Simon Rattle: Personal life

 Rattle's first marriage was to Elise Ross, an American soprano, with whom he had two sons: Sacha, who is a clarinettist, and Eliot, who is a painter.
-They were divorced in 1995 after 15 years of marriage.
-In 1996, he married his second wife, Candace Allen, a Boston-born writer.
+They divorced in 1995 after 15 years of marriage.
+In 1996, he married his second wife, Candace Allen, a US-born writer.
 This second marriage ended in 2004, and in 2008 Rattle married the Czech mezzo-soprano Magdalena Kožená.
-The couple live in Berlin and have two sons, Jonas (born 2005) and Milos (b.
-2008), and a daughter Anežka (b.
-2014).
+The couple live in Berlin and have two sons and a daughter.

 Rattle is a member of the Incorporated Society of Musicians and a fan of Liverpool Football Club.

-Rattle announced in January 2021 that he had applied for German citizenship, describing it as "an absolute necessity" for him in order to continue to work freely around the EU after Brexit.
+Rattle announced in January 2021 that he had applied for German citizenship, describing it as "an absolute necessity" for him to continue to work freely around the EU after Brexit.